coywil26/DIMPLE/README.md

 A Python script for generating oligo libraries and PCR primers for Deep Mutational Scanning library generation incorporating indel variation.

+Take a look at the protocol on [protocols.io](https://www.protocols.io/view/dimple-library-generation-and-assembly-protocol-rm7vzy7k8lx1) for more information on generating and assembling libraries as well.

 Note: This is the active repository for DIMPLE development.
 The archived repository containing the code used in the publication is [here](https://github.com/odcambc/DIMPLE), and is also archived at [Zenodo](https://zenodo.org/records/7574261).

 # Installation